BloomTechBackend/bd-team-project-support-zebra/project_documents/design_document.md

 - Service quotation for customer's budgeting reference.
 - Availability of Service Provider
 - appointment booking conflicts.
+- separate means of communication.

 ### 4.1.
 In Scope

 *Which parts of the problem defined in Sections 1 and 3 will you solve with this design?*
+- Online presence of skilled individual as service provider
+- Rate and write review about service rendered by SP for other customer's reference.
+- Service quotation for customer's budgeting reference.
+- Availability of Service Provider
+- appointment booking conflicts.
+- separate means of communication.

 ### 4.2.
 Out of Scope